 The wire connection is weak when compared to other options.

-Horn technology delivers wide sweet spot and powerful, clear sound.
+Horn technology delivers a wide sweet spot and powerful, clear sound.
 Rear-firing horn produces clean, low-distortion bass.
-Handles 100 watts of power with 400-watt peak.
+Handles 100 watts of power with a 400-watt peak.
 Grilles attach magnetically for ease of connection.
 Allows for bi-amping or bi-wiring.

-Needs space for best bass effect.
+Needs space for the best bass effect.

-Silk dome tweeter with wide dispersion waveguide for extended high-frequency response.
+Silk dome tweeter with wide dispersion waveguide for an extended high-frequency response.
 Oversized magnets on aramid woofers for punch bass.
 Front-firing bass reflex port for flexible positioning against walls.
 Braced cabinets against resonance.

 May need breaking-in time for best response.